EricMFink/PRcasebook/_drafts/Chapters/Judicial Conduct.md

 "would offer a possible temptation to the average judge to lead him not to hold the balance nice, clear and true."
-In an election decided by fewer than 50,000 votes (382,036 to 334,301), Blankenship's campaign contributions --- in comparison to the total amount contributed to the campaign, as well as the total amount spent in the election --- had a significant and disproportionate influence on the electoral outcome.
+In an election decided by fewer than 50,000 votes (382,036 to 334,301), Blankenship's campaign contributions---in comparison to the total amount contributed to the campaign, as well as the total amount spent in the election---had a significant and disproportionate influence on the electoral outcome.
 And the risk that Blankenship's influence engendered actual bias is sufficiently substantial that it "must be forbidden if the guarantee of